 When it’s severe and in full swing, depression can take away everything that makes life worthwhile: pleasure, joy, excitement, energy, motivation, hope, meaning, connection to others, your social instinct, your ability to care for others, your personality, your capacity to feel anything – essentially, your very humanity.
 The colour and vibrancy are drained from reality.
 In its place is a grey and flat world, with you as an empty shell, just going through the motions, barely alive.
 Andrew Solomon, the author of The Noonday Demon, a book that describes the experience of major depression in all of its raw, horrific detail, says, “The opposite of depression is not happiness, but vitality.”

 This, of course, is hard to communicate.
 On the outside, you may be smiling, laughing, joking, and getting on with things, albeit perhaps in a less enthusiastic, slower, and more withdrawn manner.
 At least if your car was stolen or your house was raided for everything it’s worth, people could sympathise with the way you had been royally screwed over.
 Depression’s cruel ransacking can really only be understood by you and anyone else who has gone through – or who is currently experiencing – this ultimate robbery.

 The difficulty in communicating this pain is, understandably so, quite isolating, and it makes it difficult for both you and others to treat the condition with the right level of understanding and compassion.
 This is why I think analogies help.
-If you can imagine what it would be like for an invisible thief to take away your personality and humanity with no hope of ever getting it back, then you can see how ruinous depression really is.
+If you can imagine what it would be like for an invisible thief to take away your identity, with no hope of ever getting it back, then you can see how ruinous depression really is.
 An emotional or spiritual robbery is not something to be taken lightly.